wjl123wjl/wjl123wjl.github.io/_pages/about.md

 ACM Journal of Experimental & Theoretical Artificial Intelligence [2026]

 IEEE Transactions On Computer-Aided Design of Integrated Circuits & Systems (TCAD) [2025]

-IEEE Transactions on Information Forensics and Security (TIFS) [2024,2025]

 ACM Transactions on Privacy and Security [2024]